-The Long Island Music Hall of Fame is proud to announce our new 2020 LIMHOF Educator of Note, Marc Greene.
+The Long Island Music and Entertainment Hall of Fame is proud to announce our new 2020 LIMHOF Educator of Note, Marc Greene.

 We asked Marc Greene to share some highlights from his remarkable career, and his thoughts about being named the 2020 LIMHOF Educator of Note.

 He responded, “It is so very exciting and humbling to be recognized as the 2020 Long Island Music and Entertainment Hall of Fame Educator of Note.
 So many of the previous honorees are esteemed music education colleagues and mentors, providing very large footsteps in which to follow and broad shoulders upon which to stand.

 I came to Long Island in 1993 after a dozen years of teaching in upstate New York at the middle and high school levels when the recession of the early 90’s resulted in the elimination of my teaching position.
 Fortunately, there was a mid-year retirement at Newfield High School in the Middle Country Central Schools, where I became the director of Choral and Theatre Activities.
 Under my leadership, in four years the choral program grew to include multiple curricular and co-curricular ensembles, a voice techniques class, recognition of NYSSMA Level 6 ensembles, and an exponential increase in the number of students participating in NYSSMA’s solo evaluation festivals, with a resulting vast increase in representation in Suffolk All-County and NYSSMA All-State Honors Choral Ensembles.
 A comprehensive theatre program was also developed that included two annual mainstage productions and the establishment of a student chapter of the International Thespian Society at Newfield High School.